sneakaway-studio/svg-randomizer/README.md

 ### Step 2.
 Export Spreadsheet Data

-Skip this step—the fileserver now lets you export by clicking a button.
+Skip this step (the fileserver now lets you export by clicking a button).

 > Testing notes:
 > - Exports data from spreadsheet to `/node-projects/export-paths/data/data-tz.json`